RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section is a reminder about active listening.

-- Listeners should be clear about their personal boundaries.#YListeners are not required to take chats that violate their boundaries.
+- Listeners should be clear about their personal boundaries.#Listeners are not required to take chats that violate their boundaries.
-- Listeners must not chat to members about any hostile thoughts that members might have.#NIt's OK for listeners to be willing to chat about any topic without restriction.
+- Listeners must not chat to members about any hostile thoughts that members might have.# It's OK for listeners to be willing to chat about any topic without restriction.
-- Listeners must never continue a chat if they become uncomfortable.#NIt's OK to be willing to chat with a member when the chat makes you uncomfortable.
+- Listeners must never continue a chat if they become uncomfortable.# It's OK to be willing to chat with a member when the chat makes you uncomfortable.
-- 7 Cups cups requires listeners to put members first at all time.#N7 Cups very strongly encourages listeners to care for themselves as a priority at all times.
+- 7 Cups cups requires listeners to put members first at all time.# 7 Cups very strongly encourages listeners to care for themselves as a priority at all times.
-- Listeners can take notes and keep them secure at 7 Cups.#YListeners' notes at 7 Cups are secure.
+- Listeners can take notes and keep them secure at 7 Cups.#Listeners' notes at 7 Cups are secure.
-- A listener can transfer a chat to another listener.#YListeners whose personal boundaries do not allow them to continue a chat can transfer it.
+- A listener can transfer a chat to another listener.#Listeners whose personal boundaries do not allow them to continue a chat can transfer it.
-- Listeners must not tolerate any level of discomfort, because some members are mentally ill.#NListeners must expect a certain amount of discomfort when chatting to severely disturbed members.
+- Listeners must not tolerate any level of discomfort, because some members are mentally ill.# Listeners must expect a certain amount of discomfort when chatting to severely disturbed members.
-- One goal of this guide is to help listeners give a "green light" to members' desired behaviours.#NListeners must not give a "green light" to harmful behaviours.
+- One goal of this guide is to help listeners give a "green light" to members' desired behaviours.# Listeners must not give a "green light" to harmful behaviours.
-- Listeners must never block members, because at 7 Cups members are entitled to emotional support.#NListeners can block members they would feel very uncomfortable chatting to.
+- Listeners must never block members, because at 7 Cups members are entitled to emotional support.# Listeners can block members they would feel very uncomfortable chatting to.
-- At 7 Cups we look down on people who cannot control their hostility.#NAt 7 Cups we do not look down on anyone.
+- At 7 Cups we look down on people who cannot control their hostility.# At 7 Cups we do not look down on anyone.
 This was one of our original values.
-- Fantasies always end up being acted out in real life.#NFantasies are thoughts, not actions.
+- Fantasies always end up being acted out in real life.# Fantasies are thoughts, not actions.
-- Listeners are not allowed to block members because members' emotional needs come first.#NListeners can block members who cause them to feel very uncomfortable.
+- Listeners are not allowed to block members because members' emotional needs come first.# Listeners can block members who cause them to feel very uncomfortable.
 {:.quiz}